 After a visit to Great Shelford, James notes in his diary: 'Oil mill off today and continued going day times all week.
 Flour mill on nights and a little on days" (3rd Sept).
 This is an example of sharing of renewable energy in early 19th century Cambridge.
-When water is in short to be taken further up river.
+When water is in short was a yard on Quayside and included a number of warehouses.
+One can forget that, for a long time, Cambridge was an important commercial port.
+Goods arrived from King's Lynn on large boats and were then loaded onto smaller barges to be taken further up river.
 A warehouse on Quayside would have been an interesting prospect for James who notes in his diary that he does need more storage room.
 However after much thinking and a discussion with his father-in-law, who kindly went to inspect the yard, they both agree, on Monday 10th September, that he should decline the offer: "He [father-in-law] went to look at it and seeing bad condition it is in [...] he agreed with me to let it alone".
 The vard will be sold later at auction to someone else.
 Another important event happens in September: James' birthday!
 "My birthday - 41 years old in years [...] another year's catalogue of blessings" (9th Sept.).
 What does he do on his birthday?
 As it is Sunday he goes to church (Saint Andrew's Baptist Church) where he reflects on his own mortality: "dependence and tendency to mortality".
 Fortyone years old was a good age in 1804 as many poorer people did not live past their forties.
 After church James has "a good dinner" with his wife, nine children, father-in-law and the wife of the latter.
 Then comes "tea" after which he spends more time with his family before writing his diary entry.
 He also plays the organ between

-On Thursday 6th September James had a visit from a certain Mr Stewart who offered him the sale of Half
+On Thursday 6th September James had a visit from a certain Mr Stewart who offered him the sale of Half Moon Yard.
+Half Moon Yard